phpMv/ubiquity/README.md

 - 2100 instances of the **Host** class
   - each host is associated with 1 **user**, who can have configured some **virtualhosts**
   - each host is present on 1 **server**, of a certain **type**.

-Approximately 6000 objects are loaded, in this intuitive line with Ubiquity
+Approximately 6000 objects are loaded, in this intuitive line with Ubiquity:
 ```php
 $hosts=DAO::getAll(Host::class,"",["user.virtualhosts","servers.stype"]);
 ```
-On this type of related object loading that can be very time consuming with an ORM, Ubiquity is **1,8 times** faster than Codeigniter associated with Doctrine, **2 times** faster than Symfony, **12 times** more than Laravel Eloquent!
+On this type of related object loading that can be very time consuming with an ORM, Ubiquity is **1,8 times** faster than Codeigniter associated with Doctrine, **2 times** faster than Symfony, **12 times** more than Laravel-Eloquent!

 Unlike Doctrine, for this data loading, Ubiquity:
 - does not perform any SQL joins
 - executes only 123 queries, against 3190 for Doctrine

-![ORM benchmarks](https://static.kobject.net/ubiquity/images/orm-benchmarks-2.png "ORM benchmarks") see for yourself [orm-benchmarks](https://orm-benchmarks.kobject.net)
+![ORM benchmarks](https://static.kobject.net/ubiquity/images/orm-benchmarks-2.png "ORM benchmarks")

+see for yourself [orm-benchmarks](https://orm-benchmarks.kobject.net)

 These excellent results have been confirmed by an independent benchmark site : [phpbenchmarks.com](http://www.phpbenchmarks.com/en/comparator/framework)